-Illinois law now allows persons currently revoked for life to apply for an RDP under certain conditions.
-The person will be able to apply for relief after a 5-year period of 'hard time' measured from the date of the last order of revocation or release from incarceration (imposed as a result from the most recent offense), whichever is later.
+Under a change in Illinois law, Illinois residents with a lifetime revocation are able to apply for a Restricted Driving Permit under certain conditions.
+The person will be able to apply for driving relief after a 5-year period of 'hard time' measured from the date of the last order of revocation or release from incarceration (imposed as a result from the most recent offense), whichever is later.

 As a member of the legislative subcommittee for the Traffic Laws and Courts Section Council of the Illinois State Bar Association, Attorney Larry A. Davis drafted the legislation and led negotiations to change the lifetime revocation law and allow persons who have rehabilitated their lives, to obtain driving privileges.

-On August 6, 2015, Public Act 099-0290 (House Bill 1446), sponsored by the Honorable Elaine Nekritz, a State Representative, was signed into law by the Governor.
-It has an effective date of January 1, 2016.
+On August 6, 2015, Public Act 099-0290 (House Bill 1446), sponsored by the Honorable Elaine Nekritz, a State Representative, was signed into law by the Governor, effective January 1, 2016.

 The license reinstatement attorneys at The Davis Law Group, P.C. invite any person seeking driving privileges to contact us to discuss their case.
 You may submit your contact information using the convenient form on this page or call our office if you wish to arrange a consultation regarding your DUI revocation.